torvalds/linux/Documentation/kernel-hacking/locking.rst

-You should always test your locking code with ``CONFIG_SMP`` and ``CONFIG_PREEMPT`` enabled, even if you don't have an SMP test box, because it will still catch some kinds of locking bugs.
+You should always test your locking code with ``CONFIG_SMP`` and ``CONFIG_PREEMPT`` enabled, even if you don't have an SMP test box, because it will still catch some kinds of locking s.

 Mutexes still exist, because they are required for synchronization between user contexts, as we will see below.